(All fields required)

 Benjamin S. Bolser, MD Attending Physician, Hospital Medicine

 Postoperative pediatric care of medically complex children; hospital care of children with epidermolysis bullosa.

 Dr. Bolser has had four years in private practice and two years with the Diagnostic Referral Service at Pittsburgh Children's Hospital.
-He was an original member of the Hospital Medical Surgical Service at CCHMC.
+He was an original member of the Hospital Medical Surgical Service at Cincinnati Children's.
 He was a member of the first team to offer specialized hospitalist care to children with epidermolysis bullosa.

 Jena Burns Child Life Specialist, Epidermolysis Bullosa Center